ehowey/gatsby-theme-catalyst/themes/gatsby-theme-catalyst-header-side/README.md

 # Gatsby Theme Catalyst Header Side

 Sibling theme for `gatsby-theme-catalyst-core` which adds a sidebar header using latent component shadowing.
-Theme options are set set via `gatsby-theme-catalyst-core`, for example setting `isHeaderSideLeft: false` will switch the sidebar to the right hand side.
+Header is on the left.

 **Additional Documentation**